 The driving time from Munich Airport to Passau is around 90 minutes.
 From Munich Airport, take the Autobahn A92 towards Deggendorf and follow the Autobahn A3 to Passau when reaching the Danube River.

-The Bayern Ticket is valid on the bus and train but do note its restrictions such as traveling after 9 am on weekdays, any time on weekends.
-The Bayern Ticket may usually be purchased on the bus but is €2 cheaper at an airport vending machine or online from Deutsche Bahn.
+The Bayern Ticket is valid on the bus and train but do note its restrictions such as traveling after 9 am on weekdays, or any time on weekends.
+Buy the Bayern Ticket at an airport vending machine or online from Deutsche Bahn.
 See timetables at Deutsche Bahn – use MUC as a shortcode for Munich Airport.
-The maximum price if traveling during Bayern Ticket hours is €25 (and only €53 for up to five traveling together).
-The Bayern Ticket is valid on the bus but regular train tickets are not!
+The maximum price if traveling during Bayern Ticket hours is €29 (€41.50 first class) and add €10 (€22) for each additional passenger up to €69 (€129.50) for five traveling together.
+The Bayern Ticket is valid on almost all buses and trams in Bavaria.

-Travel to Passau via Frankfurt International Airport (FRA)
+Transportation to Passau from Frankfurt Airport (FRA)

 Travelers arriving at Frankfurt International Airport (FRA) may find traveling directly from here to Passau on the ICE trains faster than catching a connecting flight to Munich Airport.
 Traveling time is just over four hours and usually requires no transfers.
 Even if a transfer is required at Frankfurt Hauptbahnhof, it will be simpler than the travel arrangements needed to travel by train from Munich Airport to Passau.
-Rail & Fly is a good option if available from the airline.

 Passau has a lovely location and an interesting old town worth exploring.
 Its huge cathedral (Dom) claims to be the largest Baroque church in Germany and its organ is the largest pipe organ in the world.
 Hotels in Passau are often priced pleasantly low making it worth arriving a day early before departing on luxury Danube Riverboat holiday cruises.